-I am currently a postdoctoral fellow at the Universidade de São Paulo (Brazil) and my research focuses on the co-evolution and maintenance of traits involved in male parental care and reproduction, both from males and females’ perspectives, particularly in species in which males make a great direct contribution to the offspring’s fitness.
+My research focuses on the co-evolution and maintenance of traits involved in male parental care and reproduction, both from males and females’ perspectives, particularly in species in which males make a great direct contribution to the offspring’s fitness.

 More recently, I incorporated a theoretical approach into my research, working on mathematical models of male reproductive allocation strategies (i.e., sperm competition games), in which males must partition limited resources between mating, fertilization and parental effort.

 By engaging in cross-disciplinary activities between Math and Biology, my research integrates theory and empirical data into the study of the evolution of parental care.